Bick95/beliefmaker/how_to.md

 * Bidirectional Implication: `<->`; Example: `p <-> q`

 Please do not forget to write parentheses in order to disambiguate your formula.
-In case the formula does end up ambiguous, the system will also print the disambiguated variant of the formula that it has evaluated as a **_Formula to be established_**".
+In case the formula does end up ambiguous, the system will also print the disambiguated variant of the formula that it has evaluated as a **_Formula to be established_**.

 ### Type of belief